Chicago Cubs make history

 So the Cubs even making it to the World Series is a miracle and a piece of American sports history.
 Over the past week, they’ve played six games against the Cleveland (Ohio) Indians and each team has won three games.
 Tonight (2 November 2016) is it: whichever team wins will be the World Champions of baseball (yes, it’s American hubris that an American competition determines a winner of the world, but that’s how we are).

 Even if you don’t care about baseball — which I don’t — you must at least be aware of the historic and cultural importance of this moment.
 The Cubs have fans all over the world, so at least pay some attention to what happens tonight.

 Also, if the Cubs win, the north side of Chicago (and a lot of surrounding areas) will go crazy.
 So if they win are you live in the area, stay off the roads, avoid puddles of vomit (from people drinking too much) and don’t be startled by fireworks in November.
 This is a historical Chicago moment, even if you care nothing about sports.

 UPDATE ON 3 November: Last night the Chicago Cubs won the World Series for the first time in 108 years, and the city did indeed go crazy.
-The Cubs World Series Victory Parade and Rally will be tomorrow (Friday).
+The Cubs World Series Victory Parade and Rally on 4 November 2016.